 The main advantage of a private cloud is that users don't share resources.
 Because of its proprietary nature, a private cloud computing model is best for businesses with dynamic or unpredictable computing needs that require direct control over their environments, typically to meet security, business governance or regulatory compliance requirements.

-When an organization properly architects and implements a private cloud, it can provide most of the same benefits found in public clouds, such as user self-service and scalability, as well as the ability to provision and configure virtual machines (VMs) and change or optimize computing resources on demand.
-An organization can also implement chargeback tools to track computing usage and ensure business units pay only for the resources or services they use.
+When an organization properly architects and implements a private cloud, it can provide most of the same benefits found in public clouds, such as user self-service and scalability, as well as the ability to provision and configure VMs and change or optimize computing resources on demand.
+An organization can also implement chargeback or showback tools to track computing usage and ensure business units pay only for the resources or services they use.

-In addition to those core benefits inherent to both cloud deployment models, private clouds also offer:
+In addition to those core benefits inherent to both cloud deployment models, private clouds also offer the following advantages:

-- Increased performance due to resources being solely dedicated to one organization.
+- increased performance due to resources being solely dedicated to one organization; and

 Disadvantages of a private cloud

 Private clouds also have some disadvantages.
-First, private cloud technologies, such as increased automation and user self-service, can bring some complexity to an enterprise.
-These technologies typically require an IT team to rearchitect some of its data center infrastructure, as well as adopt additional management tools.
-As a result, an organization might have to adjust or even increase its IT staff to successfully implement a private cloud.
-They can also be expensive; often, when a business owns its private cloud, it bears all the acquisition, deployment, support and maintenance costs involved.
+First, private cloud technologies -- such as increased automation and user self-service -- can bring considerable complexity to enterprise IT.
+These technologies typically require an IT team to rearchitect some of its data center infrastructure as well as adopt additional software layers and management tools.
+As a result, an organization might have to adjust or even increase its IT staff to successfully implement and maintain a private cloud.
+Private clouds can also be expensive; often, when a business owns its private cloud, it bears all the acquisition, deployment, support and maintenance costs involved.

 Hosted private clouds, while not outright owned by the user, can also be costly.
 The service provider takes care of basic network maintenance and configuration in a hosted deployment, which means the user needs to subscribe and pay regularly for that offered service.
-This can end up being more expensive than the upfront cost of complete ownership in the long run, and sacrifices some of the control over maintenance that complete ownership guarantees.
-Although users will still be operating in a single-tenant environment, providers are likely serving multiple clients, and promising each of them a catered, custom environment.
-If an incident occurs on the provider's end -- an improperly maintained or overburdened server for example -- users may find themselves facing the same problems the public cloud presents: unreliability and lack of control.
+This can end up being more expensive than the upfront cost of complete ownership in the long run and sacrifices some of the control over maintenance that complete ownership guarantees.
+Although users will still be operating in a single-tenant environment, providers are likely serving multiple clients and promising them each a catered, custom environment.
+If an incident occurs on the provider's end -- an improperly maintained or overburdened server, for example -- users may find themselves facing the same problems the public cloud presents: unreliability and lack of control.

 Types of private clouds

-Private clouds can differ in the way that they are hosted and managed, providing different functions depending on the needs of the enterprise:
+Private clouds can differ by how they're hosted and managed, providing different functions depending on the needs of the enterprise:

-- Virtual -- a virtual private cloud is a walled-off environment within a public cloud that allows an organization to run their workloads in isolation from every other user of the public cloud.
+- Virtual.
+A virtual private cloud is a walled-off environment within a public cloud that enables an organization to run its workloads in logical isolation from every other user of the public cloud.
 Even though the server is shared by other organizations, the virtual logic ensures that a user's computing resources are private.
-Organizations can use a VPC to enable hybrid cloud deployment.
+Organizations can use a virtual private cloud to enable hybrid cloud deployment.

-- Hosted -- in a hosted private cloud environment, the servers are not shared with other organizations.
-The service provider configures the network, maintains the hardware and updates the software, but the server is occupied by a single organization
+- Hosted.
+In a hosted private cloud environment, the servers aren't shared with other organizations.
+The service provider configures the network, maintains the hardware and updates the software, but the server is occupied by a single organization.

-- Managed -- this environment is simply a hosted environment in which the provider manages every aspect of the cloud for the organization, including deploying additional services such as identity management and storage.
-This option is appropriate for organizations that do not have the staff that is equipped to manage private cloud environments alone.
+- Managed.
+This environment is simply a hosted environment in which the provider manages every aspect of the cloud for the organization, including deploying additional services such as identity management and storage.
+This option is appropriate for organizations that don't have staff equipped to manage private cloud environments alone.

-The above list categorizes different types of private clouds by the way they are hosted and to what extent they are managed by the provider.
-Private cloud infrastructure is also a way to categorize different types of private clouds, such as the following:
+The above list categorizes different types of private clouds by the way they're hosted and to what extent they're managed by the provider.
+Infrastructure is also a way to categorize different types of private clouds, such as the following:

-- Software-only -- provides only the software necessary for running the private cloud environment, which runs on an organization's pre-existing hardware.
-A software-only option is often utilized in highly virtualized environments.
+- Software-only.
+The vendor provides only the software necessary for running the private cloud environment, which runs on an organization's preexisting hardware.
+A software-only option, such as OpenStack, is often used in highly virtualized environments.

-- Software and hardware -- some vendors sell private clouds as an all-in-one bundle of hardware and software.
-It is generally a simple platform that exists on the user's premises and may or may not be provider-managed environments.
+- Software and hardware.
+Some vendors sell private clouds as an all-in-one bundle of hardware and software.
+It's generally a simple platform that exists on the user's premises and may or may not be provider-managed environments.
 Examples include HPE GreenLake and Azure Stack.